Welcome to the Governors pages!

 Resources Committee- Who are responsible for staffing, finance, property management and health and safety standards.
 The resources committee are also responsible for ensuring the implementation of the school pay policy and teacher appriasal policy.

-Please find below the Governors Meetings Timetable 2018/2019
+Please find below the Governors timetable of meetings and attendance for 2018/2019;

 Information for 'Parent Governors'